-The forecast torrential rain could trigger widespread flooding over many areas in Central America during the next week.
+The forecast heavy rains could trigger widespread flooding over many areas in Central America during the next week.

-During late August, widespread moderate to heavy rain fell over most parts in Central America.
-The heaviest amounts were received along the Gulf of Honduras, El Salvador, and southwestern Honduras.
-Consequently, flooding and landslides have been reported over many local areas in Guatemala, including Gualán, Zacapa, San Lucas, Sacatepéquez, Chichicastenango, Quiché, Chicacao, Suchitepéquez, and Guatemala City.
+During early September, widespread moderate to heavy rain fell over most parts of Central America.
+The heaviest amounts were received along the Gulf of Honduras, central Guatemala, western Honduras, central Nicaragua, and local parts of Costa Rica.
+Consequently, flooding and landslides have been reported over many local areas in Guatemala.
 Heavy rain and activities from the Fuego Volcano also exacerbated lahars over the surrounding areas.
 In El Salvador, urban flooding and landslides have been reported.
-Over Honduras, green alert has been issued due to high risks for floods.
-Meanwhile, light rain was registered over northern Guatemala, northeastern Honduras, eastern Nicaragua, and parts of Costa Rica.
-The continued enhanced rain has maintained positive thirty-day anomalies over Belize, north-central Guatemala, southwestern Honduras, western El Salvador, and northern Nicaragua.
+Over central and western Honduras, green and yellow alerts have been issued due to high risks for floods.
+Meanwhile, light rain was registered over northern Guatemala, north-central Honduras, and eastern Nicaragua.
+The continued enhanced rain has maintained positive 30-day anomalies over Belize, central Guatemala, central Honduras, western El Salvador, and north-central Nicaragua.
 In contrast, negative anomalies have persisted over the remainders of Central America.
 An analysis of the latest vegetation products has indicated that average to good conditions, overall, prevailed across Central America.
 Overall, the continuation of seasonal rain should provide ample soil moisture and benefit the Postrera, August - November, cropping activities.

-For next week, rainfall forecasts suggested that widespread and torrential rain is likely throughout Central America.
-The forecast wetter weather conditions would exacerbate conditions over many already-flooded and previously-impacted areas.
+For next week, rainfall forecasts suggested that widespread and torrential rain is likely throughout Central America - especially central and Pacific-facing regions.
+Total rainfall exceeding 100mm is likely in many places and localized amounts above 150mm are possible.
+The continued wet weather would exacerbate conditions over many already-flooded and previously-impacted areas.
 The high moisture content could also trigger new flooding and landslides, lead to overflowing of rivers, and damage infrastructures.
-Meanwhile, a broad area of low-pressure system, located over the central Tropical Atlantic, is expected to develop into a tropical depression and move to the west-northwest over the next five days.
+No imminent tropical development is expected in the vicinity over the next five days.